- Broccoli is a member of the mustard family of plants and is closely related to Brussels sprouts, cabbage, cauliflower, kale, and kohlrabi.

 Food Production Level II

-The majority of broccoli is harvested from mid October through December, though crops can also be harvested through April.
+The majority of broccoli is harvested year round, during the warm season it is harvested on the Central Coast of California and during the cool season it is harvested in the desert regions of California.
 Broccoli is harvested for fresh consumption or processing, depending on many factors such as current market value.
-There is no way to mechanically harvest broccoli, so it must be harvested by hand.
+There is currently no method to mechanically harvest broccoli, so it is harvested by hand.
 Fresh market broccoli is field packed.
 Good-quality broccoli should have dark or bright green, closed flower buds, and the head should be compact, with a cleanly cut stalk of the required length.
 The standard pack consists of heads that average 3 to 8 inches in diameter.
 Field workers either cut or snap the stems at 8 inches and place the heads on a harvest-aid belt.
 Two to four heads are bunched, secured with a rubber band, and then cut to a uniform 7 inches.
 Fourteen or eighteen bunches of broccoli are packed in a waxed-fiberboard carton that weighs a minimum of 23 pounds.
 Crown-cut broccoli consists of a top dome 5 to 5.5 inches in diameter, cut from the stem at 5 inches.
 A packed carton consists of 34 to 38 bulk- packed crowns and weighs a minimum of 20 pounds.
 Field-cut florets are loosely packed in tote bags and packed into cardboard cartons that weigh 9 to 18 pounds and contain three to four bags each.
 Broccoli destined for the freezer is also hand-harvested.
 The stem is cut at 6 inches, slightly shorter than for fresh market.
 The heads are placed on belts, then collected into large bins or trailers, and hauled to the processor.

 Food Production Level III